xjtucoderesearch/THProfiler/readme.md

 ```sh
 python main.py --merge <dependency file1> <dependency file2> <output dependency file>
 ```

-### DegreeCentrality
-This part takes dependency file as input, then extracts and analyzes the dependency structure at the file level.
+This part takes the dependency file as input, then extracts and analyzes the dependency structure at the file level.
 In our study, a python project file can be categorized into three types: typed, untyped, onlyAny.
 Each file contains a percentage `Anyrate`, which indicates Any proportion in the type implementation of the file.
 You can specify `--degree` option to use this functionality, then specify some arguments: `--dependency`-the dependency file path; `--filetype`-[the file](./FileType.md) indicates type of each files in project; `--degree_out`-the file of degree information; `--statistic`-the proportion statistic output file of each distribution
 ```sh